6 Person Tipi

 - Place your hand on the door guyout, fold the fabric towards the opposite door.
 The guyout is the middle of the fold.
 The stake loop lands very close to the proper setback.
 (Setback is 2X distance from guyout to sod skirt below stake loop in door.)

 - Start setting the seam stake loops next to the doors first, then move from door to door, using the side setbacks.

 - The recommended setbacks are for a standard no guy out pitch.
 If you want more space or better snow shedding, move the setbacks in towards the center by 1-2 inches from the recommended setback, raise the pole by an inch, and use the side guy outs.

 - To seal the shelter, pitch it normally and seal the outside seams.
 Note: this is difficult on taller tents

 - You can run a thin bead of sealant along the seam, press it in with a finger, and wipe away excess on a paper towel.

 - Alternatively, you can use an acid brush from a hardware store to spread the sealant.

-- The stove jack is a high temp fiberglass material rated to several thousand degrees.
+- We use high temp silicone coated fiberglass material, rated to several thousand degrees, for the stove jack.
 The tent material never touches the hot pipe.
-You can get pinholes from floating embers, but a small dab of silicone seals the pinhole and doesn't hurt the shelter.
+If there are any pinholes from floating embers, they can be sealed with a small dab of silicone without damaging the shelter.

 Defects in manufacturing and material for the practical lifetime of the product.
 Damage due to wear and tear or misuse will be repaired for a reasonable charge.